Tuesday, June 4, 2013

 Thanks to David for taking the time to talk.
 You can learn more about all of the great work that he does on the Petography section of his website.
 If you live in Alaska, I can't think of a better legacy to leave then scheduling some time with David to capture the most important moments of your life with your four and two-legged family members.

-Photo and video by David Jensen.
+Photo by David Jensen.

 Happy Birthday to the Wolf at the Door